About JJIE

 Doing what is best for children means staying well informed on governmental policies and legislation, court rulings, educational trends, treatment, research, prevention programs, and other factors that impact the quality of service delivered to the youths that need them most.

-The JJIE primarily focuses on issues not only in our own backyard (Georgia and around the Southeast) but across the nation.
-States in America have a lot of freedom in how they develop and implement local juvenile services, yet — regardless of location — many stories demonstrate universal truths about issues impacting children and their families in all 50 states.
-The JJIE covers national stories, stories specific to other states and occasionally international news.
+States in America have a lot of freedom in how they develop and implement local juvenile justice services and community alternatives, yet — regardless of location — many stories demonstrate universal truths about issues impacting children and their families in all 50 states.
+The JJIE covers these national stories as well as stories specific to individual states.

 1. Great, in-depth reporting by professional journalists.